-1. EU-citizens as well as citizens from Iceland, Liechtenstein and Norway
+1. EU citizens and citizens of Iceland, Liechtenstein and Norway

 2. Citizens of Australia, Israel, Japan, Canada, New Zealand, South Korea, Switzerland and the United States of America

-This must be done no more than three months after entering Germany.
-The Ausländerbehörde (Immigration Office) is located in Friedrich-Krause-Ufer 24 in 13353 Berlin.
-Please make an appointment (telephone number: 030-902690) in advance.
+This has to take place within three months after entering Germany.
+The Foreigners Registration Office is located at Friedrich-Krause-Ufer 24 in 13353 Berlin.
+Please make an appointment!

-• Your valid passport (must be valid for at least six months, preferably a year) with a visa
+• your valid passport (valid for at least six months, preferably a year),

-• The document of acceptance and the certificate of matriculation from Freie Universität
+• the letter of admission and enrollment certificate from Freie Universität

-Information for all doctoral candidates regarding registration in Berlin can be found under the heading "General information".
+Information regarding the mandatory registration for all doctoral candidates in Berlin can be found under item "Prior to enrollment.”